reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 thread.start();
 ```

-This example demonstrates how we can create an executable using lambda.
+This example demonstrates how we create an executable using lambda.

 These examples demonstrate how we can use lambda expressions to define simple, concise functions without explicitly creating additional classes.
 They are powerful tools for streamlining code and making functional programming in Java more accessible and expressive.